History Files

 c.1809 - 1776 BC

 Shehna is conquered by Shamshi-Adad and is incorporated into his newly-founded 'Kingdom of Upper Mesopotamia'.
-Around 1806 BC, Shehna is taken as the capital of this new state and is renamed Shubat-Enlil.
+Shehna is eventually taken as the capital of this new state - around 1806 BC - and is renamed Shubat-Enlil.

-Around three decades later, the kingdom collapses under the weight of its opposing forces, so that much of the previous order can be re-established across northern Mesopotamia.
+The kingdom collapses around three decades later under the weight of its opposing forces, so that much of the previous order can be re-established across northern Mesopotamia.

 Now seemingly at the centre of a state called Apum, Shehna establishes trade relations with Zimri-Lim of Mari.
 With one of Shamshi-Adad's officials retaining control of the city, it probably remains part of Ishme-Dagan's domains while he rules from Ekallatum.